Slow and reluctant, I have waited

 Interpretation

-This poem was composed in 729 CE, when Meng Haoran was forty-one years old.
-It marked his second, and final, departure from the capital, Chang'an.
-Having failed the imperial examinations the previous year, he did not immediately return south but lingered in the capital, continuing to seek a path to advancement.
-What did he experience in that year?
-The poem does not detail it, but the ten characters, "Silent, silent—what is there left to await? / Morning after morning, I return alone, in vain," are testimony enough.
-He had tried—he had tried.
-He had waited—he had waited until the end.
-Each morning he ventured out, each evening he returned alone—to where?
-Likely to Wang Wei's official residence, or perhaps to some borrowed, humble lodgings.
-He returned empty-handed, his heart also empty.
+This poem was composed in the seventeenth year of the Kaiyuan era (729 CE), when Meng Haoran was forty-one years old.
+It was his second departure from Chang'an—and his last.
+The previous year he had failed the imperial examination, yet he did not immediately return south but lingered in the capital, still seeking a path to advancement.
+What did he experience during that year?
+The poem does not elaborate, but the ten characters "寂寂竟何待,朝朝空自归" provide testimony enough.
+He did not fail to try—he tried; he did not fail to wait—he waited to the end.
+Every morning he went out to seek his fortune; every evening he returned alone—to where?
+Likely to Wang Wei's official residence, or to some humble lodgings he had borrowed.
+He returned empty-handed, and empty-hearted.

 First Couplet: "寂寂竟何待,朝朝空自归。"

-The opening is a thorough self-interrogation.
-"Silent, silent" describes the environment, but more so the state of mind—Chang'an's streets bustled with carriages and horses, yet the poet's world had already entered winter prematurely.
-The three words "what is there left to await" are a question, but even more an answer.
-Of course, he knew what he awaited: a letter of recommendation, an imperial audience, fate's belated favor.
-But after a year of waiting, all that came was "morning after morning, I return alone, in vain."
-The word "in vain" in "return alone, in vain" is the poem's first emotional accent.
-It is not the "aloneness" of solitude, but the emptiness of gaining nothing.
-He would leave with a sliver of hope, and return having exhausted even that sliver.
-Day after day, morning after morning, it was always thus.
-These five words encapsulate a thousand days and nights of futility in Chang'an.
+The opening is a thorough self-interrogation. "寂寂" describes the surroundings, but more so the state of mind—Chang'an's streets were noisy with traffic, yet the poet's world had already entered winter. "竟何待" is a question, but also an answer.
+He knew well what he was waiting for: a letter of recommendation, an audience with the emperor, a long-overdue favor from fate.
+But after a year of waiting, all he had was "朝朝空自归"—returning empty-handed day after day.
+The character "空" (empty) is the poem's first emotional accent.
+It is not the emptiness of being alone, but the emptiness of having gained nothing.
+In the morning he set out with a shred of hope; by evening even that shred was spent.
+Day after day, morning after morning.
+These five words capture a thousand days and nights of futility in Chang'an.

 Second Couplet: "欲寻芳草去,惜与故人违。"

-I long to seek the fragrant grass and go, / Yet regret to part from you, my old friend.
+Yet I regret parting from you, my old friend.

 Third Couplet: "当路谁相假,知音世所稀。"

-Here, the focus shifts from personal affection to a general judgment of the world.
-"The powerful" refers to those in high positions, with whom Meng Haoran had little connection throughout his life.
-He was not without attempts to gain patronage, not without presenting poems, not without waiting at the gates of the powerful.
+This couplet moves from personal friendship to a general judgment on the world. "当路" refers to those in high office—men with whom Meng Haoran had always had little luck.
+He had made his appeals, presented his poems, waited at the gates of the powerful.
 But those gates, one by one, had closed.
-He did not resent any specific individual; his resentment was for "who would lend a hand"—no one was willing to lend him a ferry.
-"A friend who knows my heart is rare in the world" is the poem's most poignant line, yet it is not an accusation.
-Meng does not say "the world is turbid, I alone am clear," nor "the crowd fails to recognize this jewel."
-He merely states a fact: people like Wang Wei are too few.
-So few that, upon leaving Chang'an, the only thing he found difficult to part with was this friendship.
+He does not blame any particular person; he laments "谁相假"—no one would lend him a boat to cross. "知音世所稀" is the most painful line in the poem, yet it is not an accusation.
+Meng Haoran does not say "the world is muddy and I alone am clear," nor does he say "the masses cannot recognize a jewel."
+He simply states a fact: men like Wang Wei are too few.
+So few that, when leaving Chang'an, the only thing he could not let go of was this one friendship.

 Fourth Couplet: "只应守寂寞,还掩故园扉。"

-Zhǐ yīng shǒu jìmò, huán yǎn gùyuán fēi.
+Zhǐ yīng shǒu jì mò, hái yǎn gù yuán fēi.

-The conclusion is one of complete resolution.
-"I should only" is not a compromise born of helplessness, but a lucid choice.
-He sees clearly: Chang'an has no place for him; the path of officialdom holds no ticket for his passage.
-Rather than linger here, asking "what is there left to await?", it is better to return to Xiangyang and "close again the wicket of my old garden."
-The three words "keep to my loneliness" are the poetic eye of the entire poem.
-This is not passively enduring loneliness, but actively choosing to abide with loneliness.
-Loneliness is no longer a punishment imposed by fate, but a destination he claims for himself.
-From "silent, silent—what is there left to await?" to "I should only keep to my loneliness," the poet completes his ultimate response to the first half of his life: it is not that he couldn't wait any longer, but that there was no longer any need; it is not that he couldn't return, but that he was finally willing to.
+The conclusion is a definitive resolution. "只应" (should only) is not a reluctant compromise, but a clear-eyed choice.
+He has seen it plainly: Chang'an has no place for him, officialdom has no ticket for him.
+Rather than linger here in "寂寂竟何待", it is better to go back to Xiangyang and "还掩故园扉".
+The three characters "守寂寞" (keep to solitude) are the poem's eye.
+It is not passively enduring solitude, but actively choosing to dwell with it.
+Solitude is no longer a punishment imposed by fate, but a home he claims for himself.
+From "寂寂竟何待" to "只应守寂寞", the poet completes his final answer to the first half of his life: it is not that he could not wait, but that he need not wait any longer; it is not that he could not return, but that he is finally willing to return.

-This poem is the requiem Meng Haoran wrote for himself upon leaving Chang'an, a farewell penned a year later when anger had settled and fear had been digested, leaving only clarity and peace.
-What did Meng Haoran experience in that year?
-The poem does not state it explicitly, but we can read it between the lines.
-He experienced the cycle of "morning after morning, I return alone, in vain," the disappointment of "who among the powerful would lend a hand?", the torment of wavering between "I long to seek the fragrant grass and go" and "Yet regret to part from you, my old friend."
-In the end, he chose to leave, not because he no longer cherished this friendship, but precisely because he cherished it too deeply—he could not bear to let Wang Wei watch him wither away day by day.
+This poem is the requiem Meng Haoran wrote for himself as he left Chang'an.
+It was composed a year after his failure, when anger had settled and fear had dissolved, leaving only clarity and peace.
+What had he experienced during that year?
+The poem does not say explicitly, but we can read between the lines.
+He had endured the cycle of "朝朝空自归", the disappointment of "当路谁相假", and the agonizing oscillation between "欲寻芳草去" and "惜与故人违".
+He finally chose to leave—not because he no longer cherished the friendship, but precisely because he cherished it too much—he could not bear to let Wang Wei watch him wither away day by day.

-The poem's four couplets trace a parabolic emotional arc: the first couplet is the trough of self-interrogation, the second the upswing of emotional attachment, the third the level observation of worldly affairs, and the fourth the final point of peaceful acceptance.
-Meng Haoran does not let the poem drown in "silence," nor does he let it linger in "reluctant parting."
-He simply writes it all out, then rises and sets out on his road.
+Structurally, the four couplets trace an emotional arc: the first couplet is a self-interrogation at rock bottom; the second ascends to affective attachment; the third offers a level-headed observation of the world; the fourth ends in serene acceptance.
+Meng Haoran does not let the poem wallow in "寂寂", nor does he dwell in the regret of parting.
+He simply writes it all out, then rises and takes the road.

-- The Oppressive Repetition of Reduplication: "Silent, silent" and "morning after morning"—these two reduplicated phrases appear consecutively in the opening couplet, creating a cyclical, repetitive rhythm.
-This is not beautiful repetition, but the pacing of a caged beast.
-Day after day, morning and night, he never managed to escape the invisible cage that was Chang'an.
+- The Oppressive Repetition of Reduplicative Words: "寂寂" and "朝朝"—two reduplicative words appear consecutively in the first couplet, creating a rhythmic sense of endless cycle.
+This is not a graceful refrain, but the pacing of a caged beast.
+Day after day, morning after morning, he could never step out of Chang'an's invisible cage.

-- The Symbolic Power of the Concluding Action: "And close again the wicket of my old garden" is the poem's only concrete action.
-The previous three couplets are all mental activity—self-questioning, hesitation, emotion, judgment.
-Not until the final moment does the poet truly act.
-This action is like a period, canceling out a thousand days in Chang'an with one stroke; it is also like a bolt, gently latching all the unwillingness and regret of his former life outside the gate.
+- The Symbolic Power of the Concluding Action: "还掩故园扉" is the only concrete action in the entire poem.
+The preceding three couplets are all psychological activity—self-questioning, hesitation, reflection, judgment; only at the final moment does the poet truly move.
+This action is like a period, closing the account of a thousand days in Chang'an; or like a latch, gently shutting out all the grievances and regrets of the first half of his life.

 Insights

-This work tells us: One can maintain the most complete dignity in the most thorough defeat.
-When Meng Haoran left Chang'an, he had nothing: no official post, no travel funds, no future.
-All he possessed was Wang Wei's friendship and the courage to choose to "keep to my loneliness."
-He did not beg Wang Wei to continue recommending him, did not complain of an unfair fate, did not leave in his farewell poem any line that might make his friend feel guilty.
-He simply said: I am going back; take care.
-This is a composure verging on severity.
-He left all the sorrow to himself, and all the consideration to the other.
+This poem teaches us: one can maintain the fullest dignity in the most complete defeat.
+When Meng Haoran left Chang'an, he had nothing—no office, no travel funds, no future.
+The only things he possessed were Wang Wei's friendship and the courage to choose to "守寂寞."
+He did not beg Wang Wei for further recommendation, did not rail against injustice, did not leave any sentence that might make his friend feel guilty.
+He simply said: I am going back; take care of yourself.
+This is a near-cruel decency—he kept all the sorrow for himself and gave all the consideration to the other.

-Contemporary society esteems a philosophy of "never give up," equating surrender with failure, and acceptance of fate with cowardice.
-Yet Meng Haoran proves with this poem: Acceptance is not surrender; letting go is not defeat.
-Sometimes, acknowledging "this road is closed" requires greater courage than continuing to beat one's head against the wall; sometimes, choosing loneliness requires deeper resolve than enduring the clamor.
-He was forty-one when he left Chang'an, with nearly two decades of life remaining.
-In those years, he never set foot in Chang'an again, never wrote another poem seeking patronage or office.
-He simply lived quietly under Lumen Mountain's pines and moon, by the lotus-scented breeze of Jiannan Garden, writing poems quietly, waiting for spring quietly.
-He did not become a Zhang Jiuling, did not become a Wang Wei, did not become a "success" in any conventional sense.
-But he became Meng Haoran—the gentlest, the most dignified, the most unyieldingly composed "failure" in the history of Chinese literature.
+Contemporary society celebrates the philosophy of "never give up," equating surrender with failure and acceptance with weakness.
+Yet Meng Haoran proves with this poem that acceptance is not defeat, and surrender is not collapse.
+Sometimes, admitting "this path is blocked" takes greater courage than continuing to batter against the wall; sometimes, choosing solitude takes deeper composure than enduring noise.
+When he left Chang'an he was forty-one, with nearly twenty years of life remaining.
+In those years, he never again set foot in the capital, never again wrote poems seeking office.
+He simply lived quietly under the pines and moonlight of Lumen Mountain, among the lotus-scented breezes of Jiannan Garden, writing poetry, waiting for spring.
+He did not become Zhang Jiuling, did not become Wang Wei, did not become a "success" in any conventional sense.
+But he became Meng Haoran—the gentlest, most dignified, most self-possessed failure in Chinese literary history.

-A millennium later, we no longer remember who the powerful in Chang'an were that year, nor who passed the imperial exams and rose to glory.
-But we remember this poem, and this figure turning his back in loneliness.
-The garden wicket he closed has not fully shut to this day.
-The light filtering through the crack has illuminated countless who came after.
+A thousand years later, we no longer remember who held power in Chang'an that year, nor which men passed the examinations and rose to prominence.
+But we remember this poem, and this figure turning away in solitude.
+The gate he closed on his old garden has never fully shut.
+Through its crack, a light still shines, illuminating countless who came after.

 Poem translator